|Internet-Draft||Turn On 6LoRH||August 2020|

 A node that supports this specification can operate in a network with the [RFC8138] compression turned on or off with the "T" flag set accordingly and in a network in transition from off to on or on to off (see Section 5.2).¶

 A node that does not support [RFC8138] can interoperate with nodes that do in a network with [RFC8138] compression turned off.
 If the compression is turned on, all the RPL-Aware Nodes are expected to be able to handle compressed packets in the compressed form.
-A node that cannot do so may remain connected to the network as a RUL, but how the node is modified to turn into a RUL is out of scope.¶
+A node that cannot do so may remain connected to the network as a RUL as described in [UNAWARE-LEAVES].¶

 When the "T" flag is turned on by the Root, the information slowly percolates through the DODAG as the DIO gets propagated.
 Some nodes will see the flag and start sourcing packets in the compressed form while other nodes in the same RPL DODAG are still not aware of it.
 In non-storing mode, the Root will start using [RFC8138] with a Source Routing Header 6LoRH (SRH-6LoRH) that routes all the way to the parent router or to the leaf.¶